 New Yorkers know that “home” extends beyond their four walls.
 It’s the neighborhood, community centers, playgrounds, parks and schools we visit or pass by each day.
 It’s our city, our greater habitat.

 Our A Brush with Kindness (BWK) program involves painting, planting, “fix-up” and general improvement of public spaces, common areas in existing affordable resident owned buildings and mission-oriented organizational spaces that lack funds for refurbishing.
-BWK serves over 6,000 New Yorkers each year, and has revitalized more than 200 neighborhood spaces since its launch in 2009.
+BWK serves over 6,000 New Yorkers each year.

 All BWK volunteers age 14 and over can participate, and everyone under age 18 must have a waiver signed by a parent or guardian.